 "It made me consider ever doing jobs in the future that were for social causes, which was something I had never considered before.
 Hearing from the tour guides from Local Alike, the founder of the Akha Ama coffee, as well as the Skillseed staff following us made me realise that helping via organisations was more impactful than I had realised, given that I was always reserved towards the idea as I felt it was helping from a distance”

 - Kathleen Ng Shee Min, Methodist Girls' School, participant in Food for Futures 2016

 - 关颜松妈妈，participant from Creatives x Alternatives 2017

 "I decided to send both of my children, Nicole, who is nineteen and studying in Yale-NUS College, and Nathaniel, who is sixteen and studying in School of the Arts Singapore (SOTA), on the Film For Good programme so as to let them have a different kind of year-end holiday.

 "Being their parents, we felt that it would be a valuable learning experience for them, exposing them to a different culture and environment to see the needs of others and to learn the value of empathy.
-We thought it would be a life-changing experience for them as life in Singapore can be too comfortable.

 "Getting to learn the basics of filming on the trip was definitely a highlight of the programme as I felt it was really useful for them to learn a new skill and even explore potential career options.
 Going together as a brother and sister team also meant bonding time, while working with a big team also helps foster team spirit.